Why these parents volunteered their young children for Covid-19 vaccine trials - KESQ

 By Holly Yan, CNN

-As troubling new variants emerge, doctors say America’s chances of winding down the Covid-19 pandemic in the US will largely depend on how many young adults and children get vaccinated.
+As troubling new variants emerge, doctors say the chances of controlling or ending the Covid-19 pandemic in the US will largely depend on how many young adults and children get vaccinated.

 Now, toddlers and babies as young as 6 months old are testing Covid-19 vaccines to help make sure they’re safe for other young children.
 If the pediatric trials go well, children under 12 might be eligible to get vaccinated this fall or winter.